MadsHornbeck/react-form/docs/API.md

   - dirty - true if value is the same as initialValue
   - pristine - opposite of dirty
   - valid - true if error is falsy
+  - validating - true if the input is currently doing async validation
   - invalid - opposite of valid
   - actualValue - the value as it's stored, different from the value property only when format is being used.
   - setError - allows for the setting of the input error